Miss Warm Springs Tradition

 - If for some reason Miss Warm Springs cannot meet her obligations, her alternate shall represent the tribes for the remainder of the reign.
 The Miss Warm Springs crown and banner will be made available to the alternate to finish the reign.

-Applications are due December 16, 2016.
-Questions and completed applications can be emailed to Starla Green, Miss Warm Springs Coordinator at [email protected]
+Applications are due January 19, 2018.
+Questions and completed applications can be emailed to Starla Green, Miss Warm Springs Coordinator, at [email protected]